 A great proportion of Christians do accept these commitments.

 The ‘Lord’ aspect of the above term firstly requires an explanation.
 It refers to Jesus as being God himself.
 That is, as well as being Jesus, he is also the God of the Old Testament (the pre-Jesus Books of the Bible); the great “I AM”.
 As I have already indicated above, the Father and the Son are two persons of the Holy Trinity.
 Both declared themselves to be I AM within the Bible.
 The Father did so in the Old Testament (Exodus 3:14), possibly 500 to 600 years before Jesus was born, and then the Son did so in John 8:58.
 Two related verses are quoted in full on the “About” of this website.

 Christianity ‘came to pass’ at the point of history that God knew would come.
 It was time to relax on rules or laws.
 The world was actually becoming civilised at that time.
-Indeed it was time to restructure rules and relationships.
-Clearly now, we have a ‘boss’ who dearly loves us all and deals with each and every one of us (and humanity as a whole) in an all knowing pragmatic manner.
+Indeed it was time to restructure ‘rules’ and ‘relationships’.

 The ‘Saviour’ aspect of the statement, as explained under the previous sub section, is straightforward.
 We are to believe that Jesus laid down his physical life in a very painful manner to pay for our wrongdoings; our sins, so as to enable us to have eternal life.
 From the New Testament: